Materials-Consortia/OPTIMADE/optimade.rst

   - MUST be sorted alphabetically.
   - If a special feature listed below is used, the list MUST contain the corresponding string.
   - If a special feature listed below is not used, the list MUST NOT contain the corresponding string.
+  - Clients SHOULD NOT assume they can represent the structure correctly if the :field:`structure_features` field indicates a feature not supported by the client or contains any unrecognized items.
+  - Implementations that use database-specific properties that must be supported by the client to correctly interpret the structural information MUST define a string with a database-provider-specific prefix and place it in this list for those entries that would be incorrectly interpreted by ignoring the property.
   - **List of strings used to indicate special structure features**:

     - :val:`disorder`: this flag MUST be present if any one entry in the `species`_ list has a :field:`chemical_symbols` list that is longer than 1 element.